nightscout/trio-docs/docs/EN/operate/build.md

 If you do not have a `Trio App Group`:

-* Go to [Register an App Group](https://developer.apple.com/account/resources/identifiers/applicationGroup/add/) on the apple developer site and use the table below to help you create one.
+* Go to [Register an App Group](https://developer.apple.com/account/resources/identifiers/applicationGroup/add/) on the Apple developer site and use the table below to help you create one.

 | NAME | Xcode version (NAME) | IDENTIFIER |
 |:--|:--|:--|